ironbar/orangutan/reports/04_Modeling.md

 * Red goals may hide green or yellow goals, this can happen randomly but I could force that behaviour
 * I could place the agent and goal in the other side of the arena and multiple red goals between them to force navigation

+I have trained two models with some initial configurations that are able to get scores of 24 and 23 on LB.
+Moreover I have created better tests for the models.
+It is surprising that the model has learned preferences of yellow over green without any explicit level, I think it could be caused by the levels with more than one yellow goal.
+There are some problems with small goals and I believe that moving backwards could be useful sometimes.

 # TODO: post here pictures of the levels

 ### Results